 Sam Cobb now leads the way as an international athlete, representing GB and winning many medals in biathle, triathle and pentathlon.

-Over the years our cross-country runners have gone from strength-to-strength under the guidance of Richard Llwellyn-Eaton, with many reaching the finals of regional and national events.
+Over the years our cross-country runners have gone from strength-to-strength under the guidance of Richard Llewellyn-Eaton, with many reaching the finals of regional and national events.